tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/CONTRIBUTING.md

 ## Translator
 If you want the application in yet another language, you can make a translation.

+#### Adding the new language to the app
+There are two main ways to add your translation to the app:
+- Create a *pull-request* using Git.
+This is the preferred way, so use it if you are familiar with it.
+- Send translated files in a ZIP-file.

+##### Using Git and GitHub
 You need to now the [basics of GitHub](https://lab.github.com/githubtraining/introduction-to-github).
 You can *check-out* the repository, add a translation and then submitting a *pull-request*.
 Below a description of what files to translate.